fanpu/blog/_posts/2020-08-02-breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-4.markdown

 {% endraw %}
 {% endhighlight %}

 Easy peasy lemon squeezy!
 This took basically no effort at all.
+You can continue on to Part 5 [here](breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-5).